apify/apify-docs/content/docs/tutorials/scrape_websites_using_the_sitemap.md

 Note the two parts of the regular expression `[^\/<]` containing `<`.
 This is because we want to exclude the `</loc>` tag, which closes each URL.

-## [](#using-the-sitemap-in-apify-sdk) Using the sitemap in Apify SDK
+## [](#using-the-sitemap-in-apify-sdk) Using the sitemap in Apify SDK and Crawlee

-Our [web scraping and automation library](https://sdk.apify.com) is well-suited for scraping with sitemaps.
+Our [web scraping and automation library](https://crawlee.dev/) is well-suited for scraping with sitemaps.

-First, let's import the beer URLs from the sitemap to [RequestList](https://sdk.apify.com/docs/api/request-list#docsNav) using our regular expression to match only the (craft!) beer URLs and not pages of breweries, contact page, etc.
+First, let's import the beer URLs from the sitemap to [RequestList](https://crawlee.dev/api/core/class/RequestList) using our regular expression to match only the (craft!) beer URLs and not pages of breweries, contact page, etc.

 ```javascript
 const requestList = await RequestList.open(null, [{